tsdat/tsdat/docs/tutorials/aws_template.md

 The top part of the `aws-template/pipelines_config.yml` contains settings related to the AWS-GitHub integration, where data should be pulled from & placed, and which AWS account should be used.
 Open this file and fill out the configuration options, using your own values as needed.
-This section only needs to be filled out once.
+This section only needs to be filled out once and pushed to Github once completed.
+AWS will use the commit saved in Github to build the pipelines.

 ```yaml title="aws-template/pipelines_config.yml"